sunpy/sunpy/doc/source/code_ref/spectra.rst

 One of core classes in SunPy is a Spectrum and Spectrogram.
 These representing a spectrum as a specific point in time or one as a function of time, respectively.
 Individual instruments are supported through subclasses.
-To see what instrument are supported see :ref:`spectrum-classes` and :ref:`spectragram-classes`.
+To see what instrument are supported see :ref:`spectrum-classes` and :ref:`spectrogram-classes`.

 .. warning:: This module is under development!
 Use at your own risk.